nadlgit/fmchallenge-ip-address-tracker/README.md

 ### What I learned

+This is my first project with NextJS so I learnt a lot about the framework.

+I had a rough time implementing the map with React Leaflet, and I succeeded thanks to the resources below.

+On the CSS side, I tried to be fully responsive, by making font sizes and so on scale progressively.

 ### Useful resources

 - [Integrating Next.js with Leaflet.js + Mapbox](https://dev.to/tsaxena4k/integrating-next-js-with-leaflet-js-mapbox-1351) - This article gave me the steps to use React Leaflet in a NextJS application, such as dynamic import or the workaround to display Leaflet default icons.

 - [Map <Marker> image does not appear on Next.js](https://github.com/PaulLeCam/react-leaflet/issues/808#issuecomment-977109769) - This comment on React Leaflet issue showed me that, for custom icon in NextJS, src attribute is needed.

-- [React leaflet center attribute does not change when the center state changes](https://stackoverflow.com/questions/64665827/react-leaflet-center-attribute-does-not-change-when-the-center-state-changes/64667351#64667351) - This comment explains that React Leaflet MapContainer props are immutable, so you need to access the unederlying map object and use its methods, such as setView() or flyTo().
+- [React leaflet center attribute does not change when the center state changes](https://stackoverflow.com/questions/64665827/react-leaflet-center-attribute-does-not-change-when-the-center-state-changes/64667351#64667351) - This comment explains that React Leaflet MapContainer props are immutable, so you need to access the underlying map object and use its methods, such as setView() or flyTo().

 ## Author